Cockburn School: History

 Cockburn School was opened on 17 July 1902, on land near the corner of Dewsbury Road and Burton Road.
 The site had previously housed Southern Higher Grade School.
-Cockburn School was named after Sir George Cockburn, a former Chairman of the Leeds School Board.
+Cockburn School was named after Sir George Cockburn, a former chairman of the Leeds School Board.

 In the 1980s, the school moved to the former Parkside County Secondary School on Gipsy Lane.
 The original location of the school eventually became the site of Hunslet Moor Primary School.

 The school underwent a full refurbishment in 2010 under the Building Schools for the Future scheme, allowing 210 students per year group to be accommodated.

 Cockburn School announced plans to become an academy in October 2015; the conversion was completed in February 2016, under the Academies Act 2010.
 In June 2016, the school became the founding member of the Cockburn Multi-Academy Trust.

 School life

-Cockburn School places a focus on a set of 10 core Values and Expectations.
-The school also works alongside organisations such as IBM.

 Cockburn School contains a business known as The Glassroom, developed by Education Leeds, in which students recycle unwanted glass to make new products.
 The Glassroom produces a product each year to be presented at the White Rose Centre Community Awards.